Business Automation

 Table of Contents

+Updated April 2026 with refreshed Q2 2026 benchmarks and the latest voice AI scaling data.
 Every high-growth company encounters the same inflection point: the operational model that got them to their current revenue cannot get them to 3× revenue without breaking.
 Sales teams are stretched.
-Support queues are growing faster than hiring can address them.
+Support queues are growing faster than hiring can address them — by Q2 2026, the average B2B SaaS company sees support ticket volume growing at 2.3× the rate of revenue.
 Leads are going uncontacted.
 Customers are churning from inadequate follow-up.
 And the budget for the headcount that would solve these problems does not exist — or would consume the margins that justify the business.

 Voice AI represents a fundamentally new answer to this structural challenge.
 It is not a software tool that makes your existing team incrementally more efficient.
 It is an operational layer that allows you to scale customer-facing communication capacity independently of headcount — enabling the customer experience of a company twice your size at the cost structure of your current organization.